 History of the North Carolina Specialty Crops Program

 The North Carolina Specialty Crops Program (SCP) was a statewide, multi-agency program dedicated to new crop development.
 The main headquarters was located at the R.P.
 Cunningham Research Station, just north of Kinston, NC.
 The satellite headquarters was located at the Mountain Horticultural Crops Research and Extension Center near Asheville, NC.
-The SCP had the ability to study various crops on any one of the fifteen research stations located throughout the state.
+The SCP had the ability to study various crops on any one of the many research stations located throughout the state.

 How did the N.C.
 Specialty Crops Program develop?

 It started as a grassroots effort.
 In 1992, the Alternative Crops Diversification Committee, comprised of fourteen farmers from nine Eastern North Carolina counties, formulated a blueprint to aid farmers in diversifying into high-value crops.
 They sought the help of the N.C.
 Cooperative Extension Service, the N.C.
 Agricultural Research Service, N.C.
-State University and the N.C.
+State University, and the N.C.
 Department of Agriculture and Consumer Services.

 In July 1997, a team from NC State University and the NC Department of Agriculture and Consumer Services was assembled to give leadership to the N.C.
 Specialty Crops Program at the Cunningham Research and Extension Center in Kinston.
 From 1997 to 1999 the program was led by Dr. Barclay Poling in the Department of Horticultural Science.
 In 1999, the N.C.
-Specialty Crops Program is became a state-wide program.
+Specialty Crops Program became a state-wide program.
 From 1999 through 2007, the program coordinator was Dr. Jeanine Davis, NC State University Associate Professor and Horticulture Specialist.
 Her management team consisted of Don Thompson (1999-2000) followed by Nick Augostini, N.C.
 Department of Agriculture and Consumer Services Marketing Specialist, and Bill Jester, Extension Associate, N.C.
 State University.
 The last year of the program, 2008, was led by Bill Jester.

 Why did we focus on specialty crops?